 In case the claimant does not meet or exceed the SSA listing, he or she will need sufficient evidence to show that there is no residual capacity to work.
 The Social Security Administration (SSA) will review all medical records, through the medical vocational allowance process, and all work history records.
 This will help to determine whether the claimant is able to continue the current job, the previous job or retrain for a new job.
 This is all factored in with one’s age, education, work history, and health condition.

 If you have been diagnosed with Porphyria disease, and it has significantly affected your life, then you may be eligible to avail benefits from your previously paid Social Security disability insurance or Supplemental Security income.
 These benefits can help toward paying medical treatment bills or other expenses.

 In case the claimant does not meet the conditions as per the listing, he/she may need to prove an inability to perform any sort of physical work.
 This medical vocational allowance process requires the SSA to review the medical records and previous work history of the claimant in order to assess whether the claimant is in a position to work in the present job, any of the previous jobs or re-train for a new job, as per the claimant’s age and other eligibility factors.

-At Chermol & Fishman LLC, Philadelphia Disability Lawyers will help you to obtain the SSD and SSI benefits you deserve.
+At Chermol & Fishman LLC, Our Disability Lawyers in Texas will help you to obtain the SSD and SSI benefits you deserve.
 If you have been diagnosed with Porphyria and the condition renders you unable to perform any type of work, you may be eligible for benefits.
 We use insider knowledge and powerful perspectives to help you gain the financial assistance you need.